krakenjs/swaggerize-express/README.md

 - `docspath` - the path to expose api docs for swagger-ui, etc. Defaults to `/`.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).

 The base url for the api can also be updated via the `setHost` function on the middleware.
+The base path can also be updated taht way, using `setBasePath` function on the middleware.

 Example: